givedirectly/Google-Partnership/README.md

 ## Making changes and locally staging
-* Go to the [Firestore database]( https://console.firebase.google.com/project/mapping-crisis/database/firestore/data~2FALLOWED_USERS~2FALL_USERS) when logged in as `gd-earthengine-user@givedirectly.org` and add your Google account's email address to the list of users.
+* Go to the [Firestore database]( https://console.firebase.google.com/project/mapping-crisis/database/firestore/data~2FALLOWED_USERS~2FALL_USERS) while logged in as `gd-earthengine-user@givedirectly.org` and add your Google account's email address to the list of users.
 This will give you access to user-drawn features on the disaster map.